OSInside/kiwi/doc/source/building/build_vmx_disk.rst

-- `formatoptions`: Specifies additional format options passed to :command:`qemu-img`. `formatoptions` is a comma separated list of format specific options in a ``name=value`` format like :command:`qemu-img` expects it.
-KIWI will forward the settings from this attribute as a parameter to the `-o` option in the :command:`qemu-img` call.
+- `formatoptions`: Specifies additional format options passed to :command:`qemu-img`. `formatoptions` is a comma separated list of format specific options in a ``name=value`` format like :command:`qemu-img` expects it. {kiwi} will forward the settings from this attribute as a parameter to the `-o` option in the :command:`qemu-img` call.

 The `size` and `machine` child-elements of `type` can be used to customize